benturner27/r-machine-learning/README.md

 ### Association Rules

 This directory is associated with Chapter 8 in the book, which introduces unsupervised learning techniques with Association Rules.
 Instead of using a model to predict or classify data (which is a part of supervised learning), it models based on links and relationship between data.
-This showcases the use of apriori and eclat models, used to define the condifence and support between two or more variables in a dataset.
+This showcases the use of apriori and eclat models, used to define the confidence and support between two or more variables in a dataset.

+### Clustering and K-means

+This directory is associated with Chapter 9 in he book, which showcases data clustering and the k-means model.
+This model is based of partition clustering, which divides data on borders without comparing similarity between other values.
+K-means also uses he value k to determine the amount of clusters the model should partition on.
+The data can also be used to explore potential links with other characteristics in data sets that may not be very useful to the model initially.